blefo/mistral-vision/README.md

 Mistral-7b job id: be2e7a1c-21e3-458a-881c-9d9adca22cef

+## Training Hardware

+The data processing has been made using Nvidia GPU.
+The computation was distributed among 40 cores.

 ## Getting Started

 These instructions will guide you through the process of setting up and running this project on your local machine for development and testing purposes.